 An ideal tank should be at least three gallons and twelve inches tall.
 You should add a tree bark of at least ten inches tall; this will work as a climbing structure and a hiding place.

-The TST enjoys creating a large web around her hide, so placing moss and leaves in the tank helps her build it.
+The Ornamental Baboon Tarantula enjoys creating a large web around her hide, so placing moss and leaves in the tank helps her build it.
 With their aggressive behavior and great climbing abilities, it’s best to have a security lid in the tank.

 The Ornamental Baboon Tarantula lives in a climate where it rains and is humid for around eight months every year.
 They’re used to moist floors, so even if they don’t spend much time over their substrates, some owners choose to moisten the substrate every other month.